-Though all of the beaches on the island (with the exception of one) are public and open for you to explore, the best beach in St. Lucia is known to be Reduit Beach located in Rodney Bay Village.
+Though all of the beaches on the island (with the exception of one) are public and open for you to explore, the best beach in St. Lucia is Reduit Beach located in Rodney Bay Village.

 Weather-wise, while most of the year is hot and sunny, there are some periods of rain.
-Just don’t rely solely on the weather report as it can be hard to predict how the weather will affect this tiny, 238.2 sq mile island.
-For more details, visit our Weather.
+Just don’t rely solely on the weather report as it can be hard to predict how the weather will affect this tiny island of just 238 square miles.

 St. Lucia’s People & Safety

-Just like in any country, it’s important to use regular safety precautions when you are visiting St. Lucia.
-Its good practice to travel in pairs or groups and when you are crossing the street be sure to look both ways; there aren’t many pedestrian crossings, sidewalks or or intersections with traffic lights around the island.
+As in any country, it’s important to use regular safety precautions when you are visiting St. Lucia.
+It’s good practice to travel in pairs or groups and when you are crossing the street be sure to look both ways; there aren’t many pedestrian crossings, sidewalks or or intersections with traffic lights around the island.
 Rodney Bay Village, however, does have sidewalks and marked pedestrian crossing paths.
-Additionally, right in Rodney Bay Village, there is also a Police Station located next door to the Bay Gardens Beach Resort & Spa.
+There is a Police Station located next door to the Bay Gardens Beach Resort & Spa in Rodney Bay Village,

-The people of St. Lucia are known to be extremely friendly and welcoming, so don’t be alarmed if a local resident engages in casual conversation with you.
-While the primary language spoken on island is English, many locals also speak Kwéyòl (Creole) which is derived from the French language; therefore, there are many locals that can hold a fairly decent conversation in French.
+The people of St. Lucia are known to be extremely friendly and welcoming, so don’t be alarmed if a local engages in casual conversation with you.
+While the primary language spoken here is English, many locals also speak Kwéyòl (Creole) which is derived from the French language.
+You’ll find many locals who can hold a decent conversation in French.

 When it comes to transportation, there are a few options on-island you may wish to consider.

-Around the island, and even more-so in Rodney Bay Village, there are a multitude of Taxis.
-You’ll know it’s a licensed Taxi if the vehicle has a blue license plate beginning in the letters ‘TX’.
+Around the island, and even more so in Rodney Bay Village, there are a many taxis.
+You’ll know it’s a licensed taxi if the vehicle has a blue license plate beginning in the letters ‘TX’.
 Taxi drivers are very friendly and often extremely knowledgeable about St. Lucia – they make great tour guides!
-Below is a list of common trips & prices:
+Below is a list of common trips and rates:

 *Prices provided by Courtesy Taxi and are subject to change without notice.

 While the buses here do follow particular routes, they don’t follow a particular schedule.
-Feel free to ask the local residents or the ladies at the Bay Gardens Resorts front desk where you can hail a bus to take you to certain places.
+Feel free to ask local residents or our Front Desk staff where you can hail a bus to take you to certain places.
 Once you stand in the right spot, all you have to do is stick out your arm when you see a green license-plated van.
-Below is a list of common trips & prices:
+Below is a list of common trips and rates:

 *Prices provided by the National Association and are subject to change without notice.

-Many visitors choose to rent a vehicle while they are visiting St. Lucia.
-When you rent a vehicle you will have to present your current drivers license and pay a small fee in order to be eligible for a temporary permit.
-The permit costs EC $54 (approximately US $20).
+Many visitors choose to rent a car while they are visiting St. Lucia.
+When you rent a vehicle, you will have to present your current drivers license and pay a small fee in order to be eligible for a temporary permit.
+The permit costs $54 EC (approximately $20 USD).

-In St. Lucia, we drive on the left hand side of the road.
-While most of the roads on island are straightforward, expect a few roundabouts in the North, and on the West side expect a lot of winding, Cliffside roads with sharp turns.
-Drivers should always drive with caution.
+In St. Lucia, we drive on the left side of the road.
+While most of the roads on island are straightforward, expect a few roundabouts in the North, and on the West side expect a lot of winding, cliff-side roads with sharp turns.
+Always drive with caution.

 You may also notice that many drivers will honk their horn.
-This isn’t often a sign of aggression, but rather a signal to say hello or to notify other drivers that they plan on passing them.
+This isn’t often a sign of aggression, but rather a signal to say hello or to notify other drivers that they plan to pass them.

-Here are a few other tips to make your trip to St. Lucia and Bay Gardens Resorts as enjoyable & memorable as possible!
+Here are a few other tips to make your trip to St. Lucia and Bay Gardens Resorts as enjoyable and memorable as possible!

 Water: Don’t forget to drink plenty of water during your trip to St. Lucia.
 Between the heat, the sun and the consumption of alcoholic beverages, it is very important to stay hydrated.
-The tap water in your Bay Gardens Resort, Inn or hotel is safe to drink.
+The tap water in your Bay Gardens Resort property is safe to drink.

-Spa: Before you arrive to Bay Gardens Resorts, pre-book your desired Spa treatments at La Mer Spa.
-This helps to ensure that you get the appointment time you want before it is taken.
+Spa: Before you arrive, pre-book your desired Spa treatments at La Mer Spa.
+This helps to ensure that you get the appointment time you want.

-Top Attractions: While visiting St. Lucia, some popular things to see include: The Piton Mountains (Gros & Petit Piton) in Soufriere, The Sulphur Springs & Drive-In Volcano in Soufriere, Pigeon Island National Landmark, the Castries Market, various Waterfalls around the island, the Rainforest etc. There are several tours you can take to ensure you see as much as possible while you’re here.
-To take advantage, visit our Cox & Company Tours desk on-property and they’ll be able to guide you accordingly!
+Top Attractions: While visiting St. Lucia, some popular things to see include The Piton Mountains (Gros & Petit Piton) in Soufriere, The Sulphur Springs & Drive-In Volcano in Soufriere, Pigeon Island National Landmark, the Castries Market, various waterfalls around the island, and the Rainforest.
+There are several tours you can take to ensure you see as much as possible while you’re here.
+Visit our on-site Cox & Company Tour Desk to plan your St. Lucia sightseeing adventures.

 Tipping: On-island, tipping is not expected.
-In fact, hotels charge a 10% Service Charge on services, which is then paid out to the staff for their hard work and dedication.
-However, when you are not on a hotel property, while tipping is still not expected, it is well-received.
+In fact, hotels charge a 10% service charge, which is then paid out to the staff for their hard work and dedication.
+When you are not on a hotel property, tipping is still not expected but it is well received.